maheshj01/searchfield/README.md

 - to position and define height of each Suggestion Item
 - show suggestions of custom type (not just String)
 - lazy load the suggestions from Network with custom loading widget
-- to show dynamic suggestions as an overlay above the widgets or in the widget tree.
+- to show dynamic suggestions above or below the input field
 - to define max number of items visible in the viewport 📱
 - to filter out the suggestions with a custom logic.
 - to visually customize the input and the suggestions